HalfHeuslerAlloy/HalfHeuslerAlloy.github.io/_posts/2021-06-06-PIC MCU Game Of Life.md

 ![Inside the unit](/assets/PIC_MCU_GOL_Inside.jpg)

-Now is this really the smallest self contained GOL ever build (Not including a display)?
-But send me an email if you find or make a smaller one.
+I got this small enough to fit on the end of the pluf itself by forgoing the need of a circuit board and directly soldering the resistors and connections to the PIC.
+Thus possibly making this the smallest physical implementation of GOL (not including the screen).
+If you know of or have made a smaller one I'd love to see it.